Volksfest/LiLiKin/README.md

 The heart of the library are the operations, which are given by the Pluecker lines.
 Ironically, some operations are not well documented in the community.
-Thus, some of them are formulated on the way.
+Thus, some of them are formulated while implementing this library.

 ### Dual Trigonometric Equation